 More than a third of our work comes down to communication, control and information provision.
 Everyone is constantly receiving messages that we have to respond to.
 More and more lawyers are checking more and more rules, accountants are checking numbers and managers are checking lawyers and accountants again.
 Automation has made our work easier, but the current way of organizing also ensures that more and more communication and control are taking place.
 Automation has brought us a long way, but has contributed to the fact that we now have a digital bureaucracy while productivity growth slows down.
 When we combine modern organizational science with new data technologies such as internet of things, blockchain and artificial intelligence, the digital assembly line is created.

-This digital assembly line has many similarities with the origin and principles of the physical assembly line.
+This digital assembly line has many similarities with the origin and principles and advantages of the physical assembly line.
 What the physical assembly line did in factories will the digital assembly line do in offices.
 By reducing digital waste in offices, we become more productive.
 This allows us to structurally solve the consequences of an aging population and shortages in healthcare, care taking, education and public security.
 These sectors are helped, not with more money, but with more time.
 Responsible administrators, politicians, managers and professionals must be aware of this.

 Imagine that selling your house would be as easy as sending an email, big chance you would not believe that this will become reality in the near future.
 But the digital assembly line makes is possible, at least technically.
 In a digital context it doesn’t matter what goes from A tot B, for a digital assembly line it is just a ‘package’ of zero’s and ones, bits an bytes.